13 Ways You’re Shortening the Life of Your Stove Top

 You don’t clean with a product specifically designed for glass stove tops

 Using a product designed with your appliance in mind is ideal.
-Cleaning expert Melissa Maker recommends the Scotch-Brite Glass Cooktop Wand.
+When it comes to your stove top, cleaning expert Melissa Maker recommends the Scotch-Brite Glass Cooktop Wand.
 It not only removes dirt—it also keeps your hands from getting dirty.
 “Just add water to the surface and scrub the affected area,” she says.
 “Within a few swipes, the grimy buildup that’s been a major source of stress starts to melt away and reveals a shiny, clean cooktop surface.”
-And speaking of glass kitchen appliances, here’s the right way to clean a glass oven door.

 You use chemical cleansers